dlt-rilmta/hunlp-GATE-emMorph-standalone/hfst-wrapper/README.md

 <source> [TAB] "<unknown>"

 After all analyzations for a word (1 analyzation / line) it writes 1 empty line to the output.

+Note: The path of the compiled transducer (hu.hfstol) is derived from the config file!

+Note2: The path of the config file is relative to the current directory (i.e. concatenated to the path)!

+Note3: To debug in IntelliJ Idea add "JAR Application" in configs

+# Build
+    cd hfst-wrapper
+    ant dist